European Union citizens’ rights post-Brexit

 Where an individual has made National Insurance contributions for the last five consecutive years, this should be sufficient to satisfy the Home Office that the individual meets the continuous residence requirements for settled status.

-Document Certifying Permanent Residence (DCPR)
+Documents Certifying Permanent Residence (DCPR)

-Currently, under EU law, EEA/Swiss nationals who have lived in the UK for five continuous years and who have exercised an EU Treaty Right throughout this period are deemed to hold permanent residence.
-They may apply for a DCPR in order to evidence this status, although this is not mandatory.
+Currently, under EU law, EU nationals who have lived in the UK for five continuous years and who have exercised an EU Treaty Right throughout this period are automatically deemed to hold permanent residence.
+They may apply for a Documents Certifying Permanent Residence (DCPR) in order to evidence this status, although this is not mandatory.

 Applications for British citizenship can be made 12 months after the date on which applicants are granted settled status or after they were deemed to hold permanent residence under EU law.

 - Those who wish to come to the UK for work, study or residence will be able to do so for three months without needing to take any action before or after they arrive.

 - Successful applicants will be granted 36 months' temporary immigration permission to remain in the UK.
-This status cannot be extended and it will not lead to ILR, although it will provide full work and residence rights.
+This status cannot be extended and it will not lead to settlement, although it will provide full work and residence rights.